speechmatics/speechmatics-js-sdk/packages/real-time-client-react/README.md

     ```
     Note that`RealtimeTranscriptionProvider` is a [client component](https://nextjs.org/docs/app/building-your-application/rendering/client-components), like any other context provider.
 In NextJS, it's best to put this either in a root layout, or inside another client component.
 For frameworks like Remix which don't use React Server Components, it should work anywhere.

-    _Note for React Native_: Pass `websocketBinaryType="arraybuffer"` to the `FlowProvider` as it is more reliable than the Blob implementation.

 1. Inside a component below the `RealtimeTranscriptionProvider`:
     ```JSX
     import {